Sicilian Cauliflower Salad

 - 1/2 cup extra-virgin olive oil

-- 1/4 cup red wine vinegar - or more to taste
+- 1/4 cup red wine vinegar, or more to taste

-- 2 tablespoons fresh lemon juice - approximately 1 large lemon
+- 2 tablespoons fresh lemon juice, approximately 1 large lemon

-- 4 cloves garlic - minced
+- 4 cloves garlic, minced

-- Salt and freshly ground black pepper - to taste
+- Salt and freshly ground black pepper, to taste

-- 1 large head cauliflower - cut into small florets (7-8 cups)
+- 1 large head cauliflower, cut into small florets (7-8 cups)

-- 1/2 large red onion - finely chopped (approximately 1 cup)
+- 1/2 large red onion, finely chopped (approximately 1 cup)

-- 1 jar (12-ounce) roasted red peppers in olive oil and garlic - drained and chopped
+- 1 jar (12-ounce) roasted red peppers in olive oil and garlic, drained and chopped

-- 1/2 cup halved Kalamata olives
+- 1/2 cup pitted and halved Kalamata olives

-- 5 sun-dried tomatoes in olive oil - drained and chopped (approximately 1/4 cup)
+- 5 sun-dried tomatoes in olive oil, drained and chopped (approximately 1/4 cup)

-- 1/4 cup capers - drained
+- 1/4 cup capers, drained

-- 1 can (15-ounce) chickpeas - (garbanzo beans), drained and rinsed
+- 1 can (15-ounce) chickpeas, (garbanzo beans), drained and rinsed

 - 1/4 cup chopped flat-leaf parsley